Xtractyl/Xtractyl/README.md

 ⚠️ Note: Xtractyl is a research-only tool — not intended for commercial or medical use.
 ⚠️ Note: All included medical test data are fully synthetic and created with AI.
+⚠️ Note: For development purposes data currently shows up in the local log files (be aware of that when working with real data)

 ## Work in Progress

+⚠️ Note: Xtractyl is supposed to run on a server with GPU.
+GPU support is currently switched off (CUDA and MPS).
+CUDA support will be switched on as soon as we have the hardware to test it.

 - The pipeline has so far been tested only with simple synthetic PDFs.